Llandough, Penarth: Primrose Cottage

+University Hospital Llandough

+University Hospital Llandough is a district general hospital managed by the Cardiff and Vale University Health Board.
+It was opened in 1930 as Llandough Hospital and joined the National Health Service in 1948.
+It was renamed as 'University Hospital Llandough' in 2008 to reflect its links with the Cardiff University School of Medicine.

 Y Bwthyn Bach

 Also known as The Welsh House and The Little House, the house was constructed from materials left over from the construction of University Hospital Llandough.
-It was presented as a gift from the people of Wales to the Duke and Duchess of York (then the future King George VI and Queen Elizabeth) in March 1932 for the 6th birthday of Princess Elizabeth.
-It was transported to the royal family's house, Royal Lodge, in Windsor Great Park near Windsor Castle and has been used as a playhouse by children of the royal family ever since.
+It was presented as a gift from the people of Wales to the Duke and Duchess of York (the future King George VI and Queen Elizabeth) in March 1932 for the 6th birthday of Princess Elizabeth (the future Queen Elizabeth II).
+It was transported to the royal family's house, Royal Lodge in Windsor Great Park near Windsor Castle, and has been used as a playhouse by children of the royal family ever since.

 The house was designed by Cardiff architect Mr E C Morgan Willmott and had a thatched roof.
-The house was 24 by 8 feet with ceilings five feet high, two thirds the size of a normal house and composed of a parlour, a kitchen, a bedroom, and a bathroom.
+The house is 24 × 8 ft with ceilings 5 ft high, two-thirds the size of a normal house, and composed of a parlour, a kitchen, a bedroom, and a bathroom.
 The house is decorated throughout and has furniture and fittings to scale.